Using Lambda's Managed Slurm#

 Running jobs on the MSlurm cluster#

-Jobs are submitted to the MSlurm cluster using the sbatch
+Jobs are submitted to the MSlurm cluster using the sbatch, srun, and

 -

-is appropriate for jobs that don't require user interaction and can be scheduled to run when resources are available.
+sbatchis appropriate for jobs that don't require user interaction and can be scheduled to run when resources are available.
 It's commonly used for training and other long-running jobs.
-Sincesbatch
+Sincesbatchis non-interactive, it requires a job script to specify resource requirements and the commands to execute.
+Learn more about usingsbatch. -

-.
+srunis appropriate for interactive jobs and quick execution of commands without writing a job script forsbatch.
 It's useful for debugging code, testing scripts, or running short tasks interactively on compute (GPU) nodes before submitting a batch job.
-Learn more about usingsrun
+Learn more about usingsrun. -

-is appropriate for requesting compute resources interactively, then launching a shell session where multiple commands can be executed manually.
+sallocis appropriate for requesting compute resources interactively, then launching a shell session where multiple commands can be executed manually.
 It's useful for development, testing, and running interactive applications on compute nodes before submitting a batch job.
-Learn more about usingsalloc
+Learn more about usingsalloc.

 including those based on Docker images, on compute nodes.